 Bangkok’s Chinatown is a fascinating, contradictory and endlessly fun part of this teeming megalopolis, and one that many travellers tend to overlook.
 Get all the information you need about exploring this part of Thailand’s capital city here.

-Chinatown – known locally as Yaowarat – is a truly unique and distinctive part of Bangkok, and one that is often surprisingly bereft of travellers given the sheer amount of tourism in the city.
+Chinatown – known locally as Yaowarat – is a truly unique and distinctive part of Bangkok, and is definitely one of those rare and hidden parts of the city where you can still go to escape large parts of the tourist hordes, not entirely, but still.

 One exception to that rule is tourists.
 One thing you won’t find here is an absolute abundance of travellers.
 Don’t get me wrong they are there, but just not at the same level as they are in other areas of Bangkok, and believe me that is very much a good thing.

-Perhaps helped by the ring of permanently gridlocked traffic that surrounds the area and semingly acts like some sort of defensive wall preventing anyone from getting in, Chinatown does not feel as overrun with tourism as many other areas, and as a result has a much more local feel.
+Perhaps helped by the ring of permanently gridlocked traffic that often completely surrounds the area and seemingly acts like some sort of defensive wall preventing anyone from getting in, Chinatown does not feel as overrun with tourism as many other areas, and as a result has a much more local, and as a result, natural feel.

 Chinatown is not all that big, and it can be easily explored on foot, once you get past the crowds of course.